 The few things you should know about the brain

-Welcome back to Braintalk.
-A series of brain-related topics for marketers looking for business growth.
+Welcome back to our series on brain-related topics for marketers looking for business growth.
 By teaching you the basics you will get a better understanding of your customer’s brain.
 In the last two blogs, we talked about dopamine and serotonin.
 This time we will explain some basic facts about the brain’s structure and functions.
 Keep reading if you want to know what is happening inside your customers’ head!

 Mapping the brain

 I remember attending my first psychobiology class.
 It was a collection of odd-sounding words and strange-looking drawings.
 I was confused.
 The brain is a complex organ.
 Scientists make discoveries every day and still we don’t know everything there is to know about it.
 In a simple and understandable way, we will show you how the brain was formed and how it functions.
 Don’t get discouraged by all the names.
 The point is to understand it is more than grey mass resembling a walnut.
 This walnut makes it possible to do everything we do.
 Talking, reading, thinking, running, dreaming.
 The brain is the headquarter of the body.
 It consists of many different parts and interrelated areas that work together as one system.